 2. Is there a dairy-free option for the dressing?

-Use a dairy-free ranch and skip the cheese—or try a vegan cheese alternative if needed.
+Use a dairy-free ranch and skip the cheese-or try a vegan cheese alternative (made from cashews or soy) if needed, such as almond- or soy-based shreds.

 3. What’s the best pasta shape for this salad?

-Rotini and shells are ideal because they hold onto the sauce and don’t get mushy.
+Rotini and shells are ideal because they hold onto the sauce and don't get mushy, and if you don't have those try best cavatappi substitutes for salads.

 4. Can I serve it warm instead of cold?